 Estimating the amount of money you have left over after you've paid all of your monthly bills (your needs and wants) is the baseline first step for every financial planning exercise, no matter what budgeting strategy you pursue.
 But you're not done.
 You also need to know what nonessential purchases are eating up your monthly income and cut back where possible.

-Use a highlighter or other marking tool to note all of your personal spending and make sure to write down your most common categories of spending.
-Then look for patterns in the numbers.
+By using Scotia Smart Money, you can have a full view of your monthly spending and cashflow to understand where your money is going.
+Where do you normally spend the most money?
+Look for patterns in the numbers.
 Do you see any big anomalies, such as more of your cash going to takeout than you expected or a surprising sum for your online spending?
 Write that down: it will help give you the information you need to know just how much wiggle room you have in your new budget to make adjustments.

 While you might have found some obvious areas of overspending during your auditing exercise, don't stop there.
 With a critical eye on your spending habits, you may be able to find other opportunities to cut expenses.
 If you do, you'll end up with more money for the fun stuff like dining out, travelling, or going to the movies.